-In this poem, a speaker, who may or may not be the poet himself, has a revelatory and emotional memorable experience in a Pontefract liquorice field.
+In this poem, a speaker, who may or may not be the poet himself, has a revelatory and emotionally memorable experience in a Pontefract liquorice field.
 The poet uses a tone that is elaborative, dedicated, and upbeat to craft a nostalgic and worshipful mood.
 ‘The Licorice Fields at Pontefract’ delves into themes of love, passion, and memory.

 Explore The Licorice Fields at Pontefract